helidon-io/helidon/docs/se/webclient.md

 ### DNS Resolving

-Webclient provides three DNS resolver implementations out of the box:
+WebClient provides three DNS resolver implementations out of the box:

 - `Java DNS resolution` is the default.
 - `First DNS resolution` uses the first IP address from a DNS lookup.
 To enable this option, add below dependency: